piky/devstack/doc/source/guides/multinode-lab.rst

 DevStack will automatically use an existing LVM volume group named ``stack-volumes`` to store cloud-created volumes.
-If ``stack-volumes`` doesn't exist, DevStack will set up a 10Gb loop-mounted file to contain it.
+If ``stack-volumes`` doesn't exist, DevStack will set up a loop-mounted file of size to contain it.
 This obviously limits the number and size of volumes that can be created inside OpenStack.
-The size can be overridden by setting ``VOLUME_BACKING_FILE_SIZE`` in ``local.conf``.
+The default size can be overridden by setting ``VOLUME_BACKING_FILE_SIZE`` in ``local.conf``.

 ``stack-volumes`` can be pre-created on any physical volume supported by